AmolDhanpalwar/skillsynch/docs/ROLES_AND_PERMISSIONS.md

 A regular team member who fills out the skill assessment form.

-- Has exactly one skill form per cycle
+- Has exactly one skill form per review cycle
 - Can save drafts and submit for review
-- Can view and re-edit their form only when in `draft` or `returned` state
+- Can view and re-edit their form only when in `draft` or `returned` state within the active cycle
 - Cannot view other employees' forms
 - Receives notifications when their form is approved or returned
+- Can view their own historical assessments (read-only) via the cycle selector on the dashboard

 ### `manager`